Dr. Lee McGaan

 • Assign one or more members of the team to attempt to determine if other sources tend to agree or disagree with the major conclusions of the article (if any can be found on either side).

-After team members had completed their research, the team will need to gather again to begin the process of creating a team report to the class ((about 12-15 minutes long).
-In this oral report, with visual aids (likely a PowerPoint slide show), your team should present the results of your evaluation concerning the facts and overall accuracy of the news article.
+After team members have completed their research, the team will need to gather again to begin the process of creating a team report to the class (about 12-15 minutes long).
+In this oral report, with visual aids (likely a PowerPoint slide show and handouts), your team should present the results of your evaluation concerning the facts and overall accuracy of the news article.
 In the report, be sure to:

-• Clearly describe/summarize the content, facts and conclusions of the news article.
-Include title, author and publication information.
+• Clearly describe/summarize the thesis and major content, facts and conclusions of the article.
+Include title, author and publication information, too.

-• Present the results of your fact checking, including your conclusions on accuracy and the methods and sources you found to confirm or disconfirm facts.
+• Present the results of your fact checking, including your conclusions on accuracy.

-• Discuss the degree to which the various conclusions the author makes stand up to your review.
+• Discuss the degree to which the various conclusions the author makes stand up to your review, esp. in terms of how the general conclusions compare to other sources

 • Indicate the degree to which you believe the news story leads the typical reader to a reasonable understanding of the topic.